Last updated on March 6, 2026

 Reconstruct History | Illustration by Campbell White

 On February 25, 2021, Wizards announced the expansion of Magic to include other IPs in its gameplay and design, namely Warhammer 40,000 which was released as four Commander decks, and Lord of the Rings: Tales of Middle-earth received a whole set in addition to four EDH decks.
-These products are not Standard legal.
+These products were not Standard legal.
 LTR is legal in Historic, Timeless, and Modern.
 The Walking Dead Secret Lair was retroactively included since it fits into the design of Universes Beyond products.

 Upcoming MTG Universes Beyond Products